MaterializeInc/materialize/doc/user/content/sql/create-cluster.md

 ### Introspection disabled

-Create a cluster with a single replica with introspection disabled:
+Create a managed cluster with a single replica with introspection disabled:

 ```sql
 CREATE CLUSTER c  SIZE = 'xsmall', INTROSPECTION INTERVAL = 0;
 ```

-Alternatively, the cluster can be created as an unmanaged cluster:
+Alternatively, you can create an unmanaged cluster:

 ```sql
 CREATE CLUSTER c REPLICAS (